-If FRITZ!OS 7 or later is already installed on the FRITZ!Box (IP client), you can configure it so that it adopts all of the wireless settings from the FRITZ!Box (router) and the wireless networks of both FRITZ!Boxes are then centrally controlled and optimized by the FRITZ!Box (router):
+If FRITZ!OS 7 or later is already installed on the FRITZ!Box (IP client), you can configure it so that it adopts all of the FRITZ!Box's Wi-Fi settings (router) and the Wi-Fi networks of both FRITZ!Boxes are then centrally controlled and optimized by the FRITZ!Box (router):

 5 Setting up telephony

 If you also want to use the telephone numbers configured in the FRITZ!Box (router) with telephones connected to the FRITZ!Box (IP client):

 - If FRITZ!OS 7 or later is installed on the FRITZ!Box (IP client), set up telephony in the Mesh.